-In 2022, Hedcor Group had a total generated gross of 74,468 GWh of Cleanergy across the Philippines.
-This is higher than the generated gross of renewable energy in 2021 of 994 GWh, or an increase of 13% during 2022 compared to 8.27% in 2021.
+In 2023, the Hedcor Group, composed of Hedcor, Hedcor Sibulan, Inc. (Hedcor Sibulan), Hedcor Tudaya, Inc. (Hedcor Tudaya), Hedcor Sabangan, Inc. (Hedcor Sabangan), Hedcor Bukidnon, Inc. (Hedcor Bukidnon), and Luzon Hydro Corporation (LHC), had a total generated gross of 1,110 GWh of Cleanergy across the Philippines.
+This is higher than the generated gross of renewable energy in 2022 of 1,148 GWh, or a decrease of 3.45% during 2023 compared to 8.27% in 2022.
 The Hedcor Group achieved this level of generation as a result of minimized outages.
+The breakdown is shown in the table below: